-By default, once Bacula starts writing a Volume, it can append to the volume, but it will not overwrite the existing data thus destroying it.
+By default, once Bacula starts writing a Volume, it may append to the volume, but it will not overwrite the existing data thus destroying it.
 However when Bacula recycles a Volume, the Volume becomes available for being reused, and Bacula can at some later time overwrite the previous contents of that Volume.
-Thus all previous data will be lost.
+At that point all previous data on that Volume will be lost.
 If the Volume is a tape, the tape will be rewritten from the beginning.
 If the Volume is a disk file, the file will be truncated before being rewritten.

-You may not want Bacula to automatically recycle (reuse) tapes.
-This would require a large number of tapes though, and in such a case, it is possible to manually recycle tapes.
+You may not want Bacula to automatically recycle (reuse) Volumes.
+Doing so may require a large number of Volumes though.
+However, it is also possible to manually recycle Volumes so that they may be reused.
 For more on manual recycling, see the section entitled Manually Recycling Volumes below in this chapter.

-Most people prefer to have a Pool of tapes that are used for daily backups and recycled once a week, another Pool of tapes that are used for Full backups once a week and recycled monthly, and finally a Pool of tapes that are used once a month and recycled after a year or two.
-With a scheme like this, the number of tapes in your pool or pools remains constant.
+Most people prefer to have a Pool of Volumes that are used for daily backups and recycled once a week, another Pool of Volumes that are used for Full backups once a week and recycled monthly, and finally a Pool of Volumes that are used once a month and recycled after a year or two.
+With a scheme like this, the number of Volumes in your pool or pools remains constant.